-Within the crypto donation programs, we looked at, we were also able to analyze the donations by currency, and we can see that as of September 30, 2022, more than half of the donations made so far have been in ETH (ether), with another large portion having been donated in BTC (bitcoin), USDT (Tether), and BUSD (Binance USD).
+Within the crypto donation programs, we looked at, we were also able to analyze the donations by currency, and we can see that as of February 23, 2023, more than half of the donations made so far have been in ETH (ether), with another large portion having been donated in USDT (Tether), BTC (bitcoin), and BUSD (Binance USD).

 With the potentially large number of scam donation links being passed around (wittingly or unwittingly), the Crystal team would like to aid those who want to help by verifying donation programs and links.
 We’ve created a webpage with a list of up-to-date donations links that our analytics team has corroborated via multiple security checks.
 This information is being monitored and updated to ensure the safety of donations for Ukraine.